akseshadri/spatial-averages-missing-data/README.md

 ## License

-Please refer to the journal's data sharing policy.
-Code is provided as supplementary material to the paper.
+This project is licensed under the [MIT License](LICENSE).
+If you use this code, please reference the associated paper.